What is a Full Motion simulator?

-A “full motion” simulator was defined by the flight simulation industry many decades ago as a simulator with all six degrees of freedom, roll, pitch, yaw, surge, sway, and heave. (what are the six degrees of freedom?)
+A simulator defined by the flight simulation industry many decades ago as a simulator with all six degrees of freedom, roll, pitch, yaw, surge, sway, and heave. (what are the six degrees of freedom?)
 All six are required in a simulator to qualify for the full motion designation.
-This terminology was established in the 1960s, but is largely misused today
+This terminology was established in the 1950s, but is largely misused today

-Historically, the full motion simulator designation was assigned only to a simulator product that contained a hexapod style solution for motion simulator., invented in 1952, has been the only real “full motion” simulator methodology, until now.
+Historically, the full motion designation was assigned only to a simulator product that contained a hexapod style solution for motion simulator., invented in 1952, has been the only simulator methodology that can claim full motion, until now.
 The APEX6, representing motion on all 6 degrees of freedom, is a completely different approach to a decades old hexapod standard, and boasts major advantages such as independent degrees of freedom, relative degrees of freedom, and low energy consumption.